Best savings accounts for January 2022

 Overview: Comenity Direct was created in 2018 and launched its High-Yield Savings Account in April 2019.
 Comenity Direct is a brand of Comenity Capital Bank.
 Comenity Bank is best known for its co-branded, private label and business credit card programs.
 Comenity Bank and Comenity Capital Bank partner with more than 160 retailers worldwide on those credit cards.

 Perks: Comenity Direct has one of the highest APYs available.
-Comenity Direct also has customer service representatives available on the phone Monday through Friday from 7 a.m. to 11 p.m.
+Comenity Direct also has customer care representatives available on the phone Monday through Friday from 7 a.m. to 11 p.m.
 Central.
 On weekends and most holidays, the phone hours are 9 a.m. to 5 p.m.
 Central.
-Comenity Direct also has the Comenity Direct mobile app, which allows you to make deposits and withdrawals, contact customer service and check your balance.
+Comenity Direct also has the Comenity Direct mobile app.
+This allows you to make deposits and withdrawals.
+The app, which is available for iOS and Android, also lets you contact customer service and check your balance.

 What to watch for: The account doesn’t offer an ATM card or a debit card for ATM access.
 But you are able to initiate free ACH transfers.